in-th3-l00p/eth-prague/zkproofs/micros/x-account-proof/vlayer/SUPABASE_SETUP.md

 ## Features

 ✅ **Client-side authentication** - Optimized for Vite + React + Bun
-✅ **Persistent sessions** - Sessions persist across browser reloads ✅ **OAuth support** - Google, GitHub, Discord, Twitter ✅ **TypeScript support** - Fully typed with proper interfaces ✅ **Database helpers** - Built-in functions for account proof operations ✅ **Error handling** - Comprehensive error management ✅ **Custom storage key** - Isolated auth storage for this micro frontend
+✅ **Persistent sessions** - Sessions persist across browser reloads
+✅ **OAuth support** - Google, GitHub, Discord, Twitter
+✅ **TypeScript support** - Fully typed with proper interfaces
+✅ **Database helpers** - Built-in functions for account proof and verifier contract operations
+✅ **Error handling** - Comprehensive error management
+✅ **Custom storage key** - Isolated auth storage for this micro frontend
+✅ **Contract management** - Store and retrieve verifier contract addresses

 ## Integration with vLayer

 This Supabase setup is designed to work alongside your vLayer proof generation.
 The typical flow would be:

+1. **Contract Deployment**: When contracts are deployed via `bun run deploy.ts`, verifier addresses are automatically saved to Supabase
-1. User signs in with Supabase
+2. **User Authentication**: User signs in with Supabase
-2. User generates zkTLS proof with vLayer
+3. **Proof Generation**: User generates zkTLS proof with vLayer using the stored verifier contracts
-3. Proof data is saved to Supabase database
+4. **Data Persistence**: Proof data is saved to Supabase database
-4. User can view their verification status
+5. **Status Tracking**: User can view their verification status

-The authentication state persists across the entire verification flow, providing a seamless user experience.
+The authentication state and contract addresses persist across the entire verification flow, providing a seamless user experience.